$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: Acknowledgements

 \section{Acknowledgements}

-\manolis{ We thank the two anonymous referees and the editor for their constructive comments, which helped to improve this work substantially.
-AC gratefully acknowledges support from the EPSRC (grant EP/L022745/1) and from MRC (grant MR/T017988/1).
-This work was completed while ZD was working at the IACM-FORTH, Crete, Greece; the support from IACM-FORTH is gratefully acknowledged.
-EHG gratefully acknowledges the support of The Leverhulme Trust (grant RPG-2015- 306).
-Also, this research work was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
-Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant'' (Project Number: 3270). }
+{ We are grateful to the anonymous referees and to the editor for their constructive comments which helped to improve this work substantially.
+AC gratefully acknowledges support from the MRC (MR/T017988/1), ZD from IACM-FORTH, Greece, and EHG from The Leverhulme Trust (RPG-2015- 306).
+This work was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
+Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant'' (Proj. no. 3270).}